 Today we're making pasta dough.

 Firstly, pasta dough is very different from other doughs.
 Pie dough for instance, likes to be cold and rolled out onto a cold surface like marble.
 Pasta dough likes to be warm, and rolled out on a warm surface, like wood.
 Bread dough is folded over itself when kneading.
-Pasta dough is only stretched and bashed.
+Pasta dough is generally stretched and bashed.

 Add your eggs to the well.

 You can either add them whole or beat them before hand and add them.
 I'd normally beat them, but if you forget to do that (like I did) it's not a big deal.

 With a fork, start incorporating the flour with the eggs.

 Just grab a little bit from the bottom or sides as you're whisking.
 Little by little pull in more flour.
 You can make this a bit easier on yourself by just adding ½ of the eggs at first and then adding the rest in after those are incorporated.

 The MOST important part of this step is to not let your flour wall collapse.
 If that happens you're done for because your egg mixture will go running out and across the counter.